DuncanRitchie/blog/src/content/posts/2023/launching-a-dev-server-in-frameworks-ive-used.md

 So I decided to make a list of the starting commands and URLs for the dev servers.

 Note that `npm start` is equivalent to `npm run start`.
+In Astro, it’s also equivalent to `npm run dev`.

 <div id="table-wrapper">
 <table>